AristurtleDev/building-2d-games-with-monogame/documentation/appendix-02-monogame-project-overview.md

 These tools are necessary if you are using the _Content Pipeline_ to manage and load assets in your game.
 These tools are also expected to be part of the project for the _MonoGame.Content.Builder.Task_ NuGet package mentioned earlier in the C# project file.

+> NOTE
-> \[!NOTE] It may seem wasted to include the _MonoGame Content Builder Editor_ launchers for all three operating system types, especially if you are only developing on one operating system.
+> It may seem wasted to include the _MonoGame Content Builder Editor_ launchers for all three operating system types, especially if you are only developing on one operating system.
 However, by including all three, it makes it easier if you ever need to switch to a different operating system for your project, or when working on a team where the code is shared using a git repository and team members have different operating system.

 ## The Icon Files